 Do You Suffer from Snoring/Sleep Apnea?

 Snoring may seem like a minor annoyance, but it can progress to more complex problems and often goes hand in hand with obstructive sleep apnea.
-From poor sleep of one’s partner to your increased risk of heart attack, stroke, or diabetes, sleep apnea is a serious condition that can result in long term effects.
+From the poor sleep of one’s partner to your increased risk of heart attack, stroke, or diabetes, sleep apnea is a serious condition that can result in long-term effects.
 This occurs because of a significant reduction in oxygen flow to your general systems.
-A CPAP machine can help in the treatment of Obstructive Sleep Apnea and regain oxygen flow, however, many people are not able to tolerate the use of this machine.
+A CPAP machine can help in the treatment of Obstructive Sleep Apnea and regain oxygen flow.
+However, many people are not able to tolerate the use of this machine.
 The use of one of our custom-fit oral appliances may be a good alternative to CPAP and can also help those who have problems with snoring.

 If you feel any of these may be an issue for you, please call Dr. Whitely for a no-cost consultation to review if you may be a candidate for such treatment.
 Oftentimes, we are able to bill this sort of treatment to your medical insurance, including Medicare.